manuelarte/gowasp/README.md

-# Gowasp
+# GOwasp

-Example of vulnerable application written in Go.
+Example of vulnerable application written in GO.
 To run the app, in the root directory type

 > go run ./cmd/gowasp/.